 Whether you’re a new system/server administrator, new to the computer science world, or simply switching to Linux from another operating system, you can’t get around the Linux commands in the console.
 Even when programming a Raspberry PI, Linux is ubiquitous.
 And let’s be honest: you feel pretty cool when you can handle the Linux command line quickly and confidently ;).
-If you know these top 20 important Linux commands, you are well prepared.
+If you know these Basic Linux commands, you are well prepared.

 - 1.1. cd – Navigate